Code-Institute-Submissions/teman67-Project_2/README.md

 ### Fixed Bugs

-- When the user refreshed the page the scores in the table did not clean.
+- When a user refreshed the page the scores in the table did not clean.
 Using localStorage.removeItem("quizScores") solved the isuue.
-- The songs did not start from 0 second when the user restarted the quiz.
+- The songs did not start from 0 second when a user restarted the quiz.
 Using happyMusic.currentTime = 0; sadMusic.currentTime = 0 in resetQuiz() function solved the isuue.

 ## Deployment